Remy set to become Torres replacement at Chelsea

 Redknapp said at the time that he could not understand Liverpool's reasoning and that there must be another one because "you couldn't meet a fitter lad".

-After Chelsea's 6-3 win at Everton on Saturday, Mourinho told Sky Sports: "We're trying since yesterday - since we knew Nando was leaving - to get Remy.
-We have a fantastic doctor and I trust him completely so for sure they will identify any problem."

-"The information we have from specialists in the various areas is that he doesn't have a problem playing football."

-Remy's imminent departure leaves Redknapp looking for a replacement, in a side light on firepower, with little time remaining in the transfer window and even Championship strikers commanding eye-catching fees.
+Remy's departure leaves him looking for a replacement, in a side light on firepower, with little time remaining in the transfer window and even Championship strikers commanding eye-catching fees.

 (Editing by Tony Jimenez)